AugustoAnguita/GeneSeqRules/README.md

 #	STEP - 5 	POST-PREPROCESSING

-These lines are instructions for running the pmml.py python script, which transforms the (.txt) output rules file into a (.pmml) format annotated with gene and probe names.
+These lines are instructions for running the pmml.py python script, which transforms the (.txt) output rule files into a (.pmml) format annotated with gene and probe names.
 Note: the process should be repeated individually in each of the generated output rule files.

 Required Input files:

-	- The correspondence file that matches gene names with number ids.
-It was generated during the step 1 and it is available at "./GeneSeqRules/Output_files/Correspondence_file/Correspondence_gene_names"
+	- The correspondence file that matches gene/probe names with number ids.
+This file was generated during the first step of the pipeline and it is available at "./GeneSeqRules/Output_files/Correspondence_file/Correspondence_gene_names"

-	- The output rules files.
+	- The output rule files.
 They are available as: "./GeneSeqRules/Output_files/Output_rules/Output_rules_more_measures/Output_rules_raw_group_1_measures.txt" for group 1 and "./GeneSeqRules/Output_files/Output_rules/Output_rules_more_measures/Output_rules_raw_group_2_measures.txt" for group 2.

 Instructions: